Independent Ethics Committee / Institutional Review Board (IEC/IRB)

 The IEC/IRB of IDIAP Jordi Gol holds the following accreditacions granted by The Office for Human Research Protections (OHRP) - US Department of Health & Human Services Office of the Secretary office of Public Health &Science office for Human Research Protections (HHS):

 - IRB Organizations (IORGs) - IORG0004303

-- To evaluate methodological, ethical and legal aspects of the studies, as well as the balance of risks and benefits including assessment of the protocol, suitability of the research team, adequacy of the facilities, information to the participants of the compensation systems and existence of the insurance.
+- To evaluate methodological, ethical and legal aspects of the studies, as well as the balance of risks and benefits including the assessment of the protocol, the suitability of the research team, adequacy of the facilities, the information provided to the participants of the compensation systems and existence of the insurance.

-- To evaluate the substantial modifications of authorized studies and issue an opinion.
+- To evaluate substantial modifications of authorised studies and issue an opinion.

-- To track the studies from the beginning until the final report is received.
+- To monitor the studies from the initiation to receipt of the final report.

-- In case of studies that collect biological samples, the CIS must also ensure compliance with procedures that ensure traceability, in accordance with the provisions of the Law on the Protection of Personal Data.
+- In case of studies involving biological samples, the Ethics Commitee must also ensure compliance with procedures that guarantee traceability, in accordance with the personal Data Protection Act.